-The same scenario mentioned above is repeated only this time a woman is seen shopping in the mart.
+The same scenario mentioned above is repeated.
+Only this time, a woman is seen shopping in the mart.

-Next, they knew that their audience would ask how it works, so they explained the tech behind Amazon Go after the second scene.
-They explained how it works, how it adds or subtracts items from your cart.
+Next, they knew their audience would ask how it works, so they explained the tech behind Amazon Go after the second scene.
+They explained how it works, and how it adds or subtracts items from your cart.

 By the end of the Amazon Go video explainer, the audience is 100% convinced that they need the app to maximize their shopping experience and minimize the hassle full waiting process.